auroreloisy/otto-wind-2d/README.md

 # OTTO (testing)

-This is a variant of [OTTO](https://github.com/C0PEP0D/otto), only for testing purposes (2D setup with wind).
+This is a variant of [OTTO](https://github.com/C0PEP0D/otto) for the 2D setup with wind, for benchmarking purposes.
 It will be merged into OTTO in a near future.

 ## Installation